Jongbin-kr/Jongbin-kr.github.io/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio: |
-  안녕하세요!🖐️ 언어와 컴퓨터(인공지능)를 공부하고 있는, 원종빈이라고 합니다. 아직은 많이 부족하지만, 열심히 공부해서 언젠가는 자연어처리(NLP) 연구원이 되길 꿈꾸고 있습니다.

-  Hello!🖐️ I'm Jongbin Won, studying Linguistics & Computer Science(especially AI).
-I'm still lacking a lot, but studying hard and I'm dreaming of becoming a natural language processing (NLP) researcher someday.
+  I'm Jongbin Won, studying NLP(Natural Language Processing), especially interested in Knowledge Representation and Word Embedding.

 # Interests to show in About widget
 interests: